 • To increase children and youth's awareness of their rights to health and education services.

-- To strengthen their and allies' skills and capacity to claim these rights.
+• To strengthen children and youth's and their allies' skills and capacity to claim these rights.

-- To facilitate opportunities for children and youth to engage with duty bearers (e.g. health and education ministries, teaching and medical professionals, religious leaders) which lead to specific actions delivering better health and education services.
+• To facilitate opportunities for children and youth to engage with duty bearers (e.g. health and education ministries, teaching and medical professionals, religious leaders) which lead to specific actions delivering better access to and quality of health and education services.

-- To strengthen Oxfam and our partners' capacity to work on youth agency and for our global campaigning force to facilitate youth claiming and accessing better health and education.
+• To strengthen Oxfam and our partners' capacity to work on youth agency and support our global campaigning force to facilitate youth claiming and accessing better health and education.